sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-1258	Synonymous Sentences    		67.2%	Medium
+given a list of synonymous pairs, return all possible sentences in sorted order.
+- union find the get the disjoint set for each synonymous word
+- dfs/backtrack to get all combinations
+->>

+<<-1286	Iterator for Combination    		70.7%	Medium
+given string, length, return the the next combination of length L. backtrack
+->>

+<<-1291	Sequential Digits    		57.4%	Medium
+digit[i]=digit[i-1]+1
+backtrack.
+->>

+<<-1307	Verbal Arithmetic Puzzle    		37.6%	Hard
+a 2d backtracking problem with rows and cols.
+- using hashmap or vector to record letter digit mapping and used digits.
+- reverse each row so that addition is more convenient.
+- do it from first column (all rows) and then process to next cols with cf.
+->>

 <<-1467	Probability of a Two Boxes Having The Same Number of Distinct Balls    		61.3%	Hard
 given 2n balls with k colors. two boxes, each box put n balls.
 Two boxes are consider different.
 The balls are shuffled uniformly. calculate the probability that the two boxes has the same number of distinct balls.
 This is a permutation problem.